AlanDeleon88/gitHubCheatSheet/README.md

 ## Step: 2 Clone the repo to your machine
-   - Copy the repo url by clicking on the 'Code' button and copy the git url.
+   - Locate the repo url by clicking on the 'Code' button and copy the git url.
        ![image](https://github.com/AlanDeleon88/gitHubCheatSheet/assets/92609467/6752f20c-7b2d-49bf-b14a-c3abb1d5c754)

-   - Navigate to directory where you want to clone the repo.
+   - Navigate to the directory where you want to clone the repo.
       ![image](https://github.com/AlanDeleon88/gitHubCheatSheet/assets/92609467/0b7438d8-620c-4b1a-9bab-af958397d565)

-   - Run the command git clone in the terminal.
+   - Run the command ```git clone <APP ACADEMY REPO URL HERE> ``` in the terminal.
     ![image](https://github.com/AlanDeleon88/gitHubCheatSheet/assets/92609467/1290d842-b73c-466c-85b7-c3356eeccd3d)

    - Navigate to the directory where the repo was cloned.